Todd Snider: Launch of Aimless Records

 In 2008, Snider launched his own independent record label, Aimless Records.
 The label's first release was his eight-song EP Peace Queer, the most political record of his career.
 The title was inspired by the ’60s avant garde rock band The Fugs who had a line about killing "peace queers."
 As Snider tells it in the press bio for the album, he was kidnapped by an international league of peace queers who forced him to write the protest songs that appeared on the record.
 Three of the tracks on the EP were recorded at co-producer Eric McConnell's studio with backing from some of the musicians who worked on Snider's two previous albums, including guitarist Will Kimbrough, bassist Dave Jacques, keyboardist Dave Zollo, and drummers Paul Griffith and Craig Wright.
-The remainder of the EP was recorded with co-producer Doug Lancio at his studio with Lancio providing musical accompaniment and Patty Griffin contributing backing vocals to two of the tracks — "Cape Henry" and the cover of John Fogerty's "Fortunate Son."
+The remainder of the EP was recorded with co-producer Doug Lancio at his studio with Lancio providing musical accompaniment and Patty Griffin contributing backing vocals to two of the tracks—"Cape Henry" and the cover of John Fogerty's "Fortunate Son."
 Released on October 14, 2008, the record went to number one on the Americana Airplay Chart and number eight on the Billboard Heatseekers Albums chart.

 Yep Roc album

 Aimless did not release Snider's next album, The Excitement Plan, because he had already committed it to Yep Roc Records, but it would be the last record he would make for another record label.
 Produced by Don Was and released on June 9, 2009, the album featured Snider with minimal backing: Was on upright bass, Jim Keltner on drums, and Greg Leisz on dobro and pedal steel.
 PopMatters called the record "a masterwork of intimacy" and said it "solidified his place among the masters of the form."
 The Associated Press called it "the finest album of his career."
 Rolling Stone gave it four stars.
-Robert Christgau gave it an B+ in his Consumer Guide.
-The album went to number six on the Billboard Heatseekers Albums chart, and number 31 on the magazine's Independent Albums chart.
+Robert Christgau gave it a B+ in his Consumer Guide.
+The album went to No. 6 on the Billboard Heatseekers Albums chart, and number 31 on the magazine's Independent Albums chart.